MicrosoftDocs/architecture-center/docs/databases/guide/data-scrambling-for-sap-using-delphix-and-azure-data-factory-content.md

 By using the data source connectors offered by Azure Data Factory, we've created an ETL pipeline that allows an end user to automate the following steps:

-1. Read data from the system of record (SAP HANA) and write it to CSV files on Azure Storage.
+1. Read data from the system of record (SAP HANA) and write it to CSV Azure Files on Azure Storage.
-1. Execute a Delphix masking job against the files to replace sensitive data elements with similar but fictitious values.
+1. Execute a Delphix masking job against the Azure Files to replace sensitive data elements with similar but fictitious values.
 1. Load the compliant data to Azure Synapse Analytics.

 ## Dataflow